Youth Rights

 The UAE government has rolled out a host of initiatives to improve the quality of life of families and young people.

-Emirati youth benefit from housing programmes in the UAE.
+Housing: Housing: Emirati youth benefit from housing programmes in the UAE.
 Those aged 18-35 have the right to request housing support from the country's national and local housing programmes.
+The Federal Youth Authority has also developed a ‘Housing 101’ course, which provides specialised training sessions on managing the construction of their homes.

-In line with UAE Centennial Strategy 2071, the UAE also launched its National Family Policy in 2018 to promote stable family life.
+National Family Policy: In line with UAE Centennial Strategy 2071, the UAE also launched its National Family Policy in 2018 to promote stable family life.
 Specifically, the policy seeks to achieve five main goals:

 • Help Emirati families cope with the challenges of marriage.